Ina147/Ina147/README.md

 - 👋 Hi, I’m Ina Mihaylova
 - 👀 I’m interested in Product designing and Database
-- 🌱 I’m currently learning BSc (Hons) Computing and I have one more year to complete it.
-Recently I finish a course with CFG Python and apps and another course with CFG of Data and SQL.
+- 🌱 I’m studying a BSc (Hons) in Computing, and I have one more year to complete it.
+Recently, I finished a course with CFG Python and apps and another course with CFG of Data and SQL.
+I'm looking for opportunities to gain experience and new skills.
 - 💞️ I’m looking to collaborate for experience with UI/ UX design or database fields.
 - 📫 How to reach me : www.linkedin.com/in/ina-mihaylova-2383aba4